acaengine/docs/developer-guide/drivers/debugging.md

 Some commands will require parameters.
 When blank, the text field will describe the type of parameter required by the function.

-In the event that ACA Engine is not able to send a command to the device, an error message \(red instead of blue\) will appear at the bottom of the screen with the details.
+In the event that ACAEngine is not able to send a command to the device, an error message \(red instead of blue\) will appear at the bottom of the screen with the details.